vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/slots.md

 export default defineClientConfig({
   // You can override or add layouts here
   layouts: {
+    // a home page layout with customized hero logo Home,
-    // For example, here we change the default layout of vuepress-theme-hope to layouts/Layout.vue Layout,
+    // For example, here we change the default layout of vuepress-theme-hope to layouts/Layout.vue with ADs Layout,
     // Also we added a Changelog layout
     Changelog,